NoxOrg/Nox.Reference/src/Nox.Reference.Data.IpAddress/README.md

 ***Notes:***
 Unlike other projects of Nox.Reference IpAddress doesn't expose any set of data.
-It only exposes `IpAddressService` and static `IpAddressContext` with single method to resolve IP addresses.
+It only exposes `IpAddressService` and static `IpAddressContext` with a single method to resolve IP addresses.